Registrations for the Big Beach Clean are now open!

-During the Big Beach Clean, Clean Coasts volunteers were asked to carry out marine litter surveys to quantify the amount and types of litter on Irish beaches.
+During the Big Beach Clean, Clean Coasts volunteers are asked to be part of an excellent round the world citizen science data collection project and to carry out marine litter surveys to quantify the amount and types of litter on Irish beaches.
 These surveys are aimed at heightening awareness about the issue of marine litter and serve as an indicator of the magnitude of the problem.
-This year we also encouraged our groups to use the Clean Swell App by Ocean Conservancy.
+We also encouraged our groups to use the Clean Swell App by Ocean Conservancy.

-We hope everyone enjoyed being part of the movement for litter free seas, and the world’s largest coastal cleanup event and marine litter survey!
+We hope everyone enjoys being part of the movement for litter free seas, and the world’s largest coastal cleanup event and marine litter survey!

 Want to help us spread the world about the Big Beach Clean?
 Then join the conversation on our social media.
 Share you pictures using the hashtags #BigBeachClean2019 and #CleanCoasts and tag us: